IrisShaders/ShaderDoc/uniforms.md

 * ✔️ Iris

-### Far viewing plane
+### "Far Viewing Plane"

 ShadersMod and OptiFine set this value to the render distance in blocks / meters.

-However, the `GameRenderer#applyCameraTransformations` method in yarn-mapped Minecraft actually sets the far plane to the render distance in blocks times the square root of 2.
+The real far plane used by rendering is 4 times the size of this in Minecraft 1.17 and higher.

 #### Declaration